genworks/gendl/emacs/README.txt

 ==========

-All things considered, Gnu Emacs is the most powerful, portable, and risk-free IDE (Integrated Development Environment) available for working with Lisp-based systems like GDL.
+All things considered, Gnu Emacs is the most powerful, portable, and future-proof IDE (Integrated Development Environment) available for working with Lisp-based systems like GDL.
 Spending some time getting familiar with Gnu Emacs is perhaps the best small investment you can make.